-Provided suitable plants are used, damp rooms should not cause too many problems, but ensure that dead foliage and other detritus are removed promptly to avoid grey mould (Botrytis cinerea) and other fungal diseases.
+If suitable plants are chosen, damp rooms should not cause too many problems.
+However, ensure that you remove dead foliage and other detritus promptly to avoid grey mould (Botrytis cinerea) and other fungal diseases.

-Plants will suffer when kept in a room that is generally kept cool but is suddenly heated, such as a guest bedroom.
+Plants will suffer when kept in a room that is generally kept cool but then suddenly receives heat, such as a guest bedroom.
 Similarly, plants can become damaged when left in an unheated house while the owner is on holiday (see more about this here).
 Mitigate these problems by temporarily moving plants to another location that is closer in temperature to their usual spot.

 Standard Cotinus Royal Purple: Smoke Bush Tree